California Driver Handbook - Visual Search

 You should allow for more space when::

 - A tailgater is behind you.
-Allow extra room ahead and do not brake suddenly.
+Allow extra space ahead and do not brake suddenly.
 Slow down gradually or merge into another lane to prevent a collision with the tailgater!

 - Driving on slippery roads.

 - Following motorcyclists or bicyclists on wet or icy roads, metal surfaces (e.g., bridge gratings, railroad tracks, etc.), and gravel.
 Motorcyclists and bicyclists can fall easily on these surfaces.

 - The driver behind you wants to pass.
 Allow room in front of your vehicle so the driver will have space to move in front of you.